Caleb22589/RecognitionProject2026/README.md

 Problems are mainly security, so i added a liveness detector that if the face is moving in a realistic pattern it would mark it as verified, this is not as accurate so the indicator is just used primarily for high value transactions only (theoretically)

+I like this idea as i want to experiment if truely just cameras on a phone/ or laptop are enough to replace dedicated self checkouts all together, and make things more seamless.

 ## How it works.

 IT takes a frame from the webcam and converts it from OpenCV's BGR colour order to RGB, which face_recognition and MediaPipe require.